innate-inc/mars/README.md

 ---

 > [!WARNING]
-> **This is a v0.9 release** - Breaking changes may occur.
+> **This is an alpha release** - Breaking changes may occur.
 DIY builds are as-is without warranty.
 > Purchase from us for guaranteed upgrades and full support.

 ---

+## Philosophy

+At Innate, we believe every builder should be a part of the robotics revolution, just like they were for the Personal Computer revolution.

+To do so, two things are required: making robots more affordable, but also more intuitive to build with.
+MARS is our first platform and comes with everything we believe is required for a general-purpose robot: navigation, manipulation, interaction with the best of AI.

 ## Project Structure